CSIS-iLab/southbound/README.md

 The website for the China Power Southbound Report
 It is built using [Create React App Rewired](https://github.com/timarney/react-app-rewired) and [React Snapshot](https://github.com/geelen/react-snapshot)

 Data is connected to a Google Sheet workbook in the China Power Google Drive folder.
-Triggering a new deploy runs the Google API via node write.js and updates data in src/app/charts.json
+Triggering a new deploy runs the Google API via `write.js` and updates data in `src/app/charts.json`.
+To update the live site with edits from the Google Sheet, log into netlify and trigger a new deploy.
+The build script will first run `node write.js` which uses the Google API to fetch data from sheets in the workbook and creates a json array with objects describing each chart.
+Then it will run `react-app-rewired build` including (via import) this updated json in the compiled code.

 ## Table of Contents
 * [Quick-Start Instructions](#quick-start-instructions)